Private and Secure Machine Learning 2017

 Keywords: differential privacy, encrypted data, homomorphic encryption

-PSML 2017 is a one-day workshop either on August 11, 2017.
+PSML 2017 is a one-day workshop on August 11, 2017.
 The workshop includes two invited talks and several contributed talks.
 See our CFP for details about the abstract submissions for the contributed talks.
 The workshop will accept both unpublished and published works, and the submissions of unpublished works are not considered as publication.

 - Antti Honkela (University of Helsinki)